Choosing between gas or electric log splitters comes down to your work.

 Electric Log Splitters

 - The biggest and most apparent con of an electric log splitter is that you’ll always be tethered to an electrical outlet.
-Even if you have an extension cord, you’ll still have to watch out for it when you’re moving around.
+Even if you have an extension cord, you’ll still have to watch out for it when moving around.

 Which Log Splitter is the Best for You?